mr5z/ExLang/README.md

 ## Value Object

-A `value` has behavior but no dependencies.
+A `object` has behavior but no dependencies.
 It is self-contained, immutable, and defined by its values rather than its identity.
 Two `Money` objects with the same amount and currency are interchangeable.

 ```
-value Money {
+object Money {
     def amount: f32
     def currency: String